🔥 Induction Cooktops — India 2026

 What you’re upgrading to

-• 8+ Indian preset menus including dosa, idli, tadka modes
+• 8+ Indian preset menus including dosa, idli modes

-• 10+ power levels — precise simmering control
+• 10 power levels on Philips — precise simmering

 • Better glass top durability

 💡 The one feature that matters most in this upgrade: Power level precision.
 At ₹2,000, you get 4–5 rough levels.
-At ₹3,000, you get 10+ levels.
-For Indian cooking — where biryani dum needs a very specific low simmer and tadka needs a quick high burst — this precision makes a genuinely noticeable difference in cooking quality.
+The Philips HD4928 at ₹2,695 gives 10 power levels.
+For Indian cooking — where biryani dum needs a very specific low simmer — this precision makes a genuinely noticeable difference.

 🍳 What Indian Daily Cooking Actually Needs From an Induction